skoyama427/BayesianGLM/README.md

 ### Execution
 #### Run MCMC
 Run Estimation.R with some modification.
-As a default, you can obtain maximum a posterior estimation for drawing Fig2G.
+As a default, you can obtain maximum posterior estimation for Fig2G.
 #### Draw violinplot
 Run violinplot.R